mission and training philosophy

 The Industrial and Organizational (I-O) Psychology training area at Baruch College provides doctoral-level training in I-O psychology, a field that focuses on the scientific study of the workplace – including both organizations and their employees.
 I-O psychologists develop skills in the design, execution, and interpretation of research in psychology and to apply that research to help address human and organizational problems (SIOP, 2010).

 I-O psychologists conduct research and work in a wide range of organizational, consulting and academic settings.
 The training program in I-O psychology is designed to prepare students for a variety of career paths, by developing key skills and foundational knowledge in psychology as well as more specialized I-O topics.
-In addition to taking fundamental I-O courses, students can pursue their individual interests in a variety of areas, such as personnel selection, psychometrics, testing, employee engagement and motivation, performance management, work attitudes and emotions, work-life interface, diversity, cross-cultural issues, teams, training, leadership, and corporate social responsibility (CSR).
+In addition to taking fundamental I-O courses, students can pursue their individual interests in a variety of areas, such as personnel selection and assessment, psychometrics, testing, employee engagement and motivation, performance management, talent management, work attitudes and emotions, work-life interface, diversity, executive coaching, cross-cultural issues, teams, training, leadership development, and corporate social responsibility (CSR).

 Consistent with the model of I-O psychologists as both scientists and practitioners, our program places a heavy emphasis on developing students’ research and analytical skills.
 Research and quantitative methods are at the core of our training program.
 Students are actively involved in research throughout their graduate training, beginning with mentoring and involvement in faculty research, and moving toward independent research projects as students develop their skills and interests.
 The program fosters a collaborative culture where students and faculty work together and support one another in the pursuit of student development and research excellence.

-The I-O program at Baruch College includes seven full-time psychologists (Harold Goldstein, Yochi Cohen-Charash, Charles Scherbaum, Logan Watts, Albert Zhou, Jenn Feitosa, and Kristin Sommer); four part-time psychologists (Joel Lefkowitz, Karen Lyness, Lise Saari, and Rob Silzer) who contribute to the program and doctoral student development.
+The I-O program at Baruch College includes seven full-time psychologists (Harold Goldstein, Yochi Cohen-Charash, Charles Scherbaum, Logan Watts, Albert Zhou, Wei Wang, and Kristin Sommer); four part-time psychologists (Joel Lefkowitz, Karen Lyness, Lise Saari, and Rob Silzer) who contribute to the program and doctoral student development.

 The major strength and pride of our program is our people.
 Our students, alumni, and faculty have achieved some of the highest levels of professional distinction in I-O psychology.